 Do not output object comment headers (e.g.,

 -- Name: users; Type: TABLE; Schema: -; Owner: -).The dump header with pgschema version information is retained.
-This option is useful when you need pure DDL output without per-object commentary.Ignoring Objects
+This option is useful when you need pure DDL output without per-object commentary.Force full schema qualification of object identifiers in the dump, even for objects in the dumped schema.By default,

 You can exclude specific database objects from dumps using a.pgschemaignore file.
 See Ignore (.pgschemaignore) for complete documentation.